ianllewellyn/gunship/README.md

 * Powerup: Double damage
 * Weapon: Homing rockets

+* A start screen with controls etc

 ## nice to have

 * Fix helicopter nose
+* Make the helicopter smaller
 * Rear roter
 * Optimise app.update() to not loop through all enemies twice
 * Localstorage leaderboard